Pantagrueliste/blog/content/post/visualization/index.md

 ## Prepare the data
 First, let's download the edition's latest metadata file from their [GitHub repository](https://github.com/cu-mkp/m-k-manuscript-data) in the metadata folder.
 We'll select only the columns we need.
-For this demonstration, I choose all the semantic tags from the English translation `tl`, but you can tags from the French transcription `tc`, or the normalized version `tcn`.
+For this demonstration, I choose all the semantic tags from the English translation `tl`, but you can also choose tags from the French transcription `tc`, or the normalized version `tcn`.
 The data comes into semicolon-separated values, and we need Python to count them for us.
 So we'll use the stack-unstack method to do so with the regular expression `[^;\s][^\;]*[^;\s]*`.
-To make the matrix more accessible, we rename each column, you can skip this step if you're in a rush, but bear in mind that our dataframe, at this stage is named `tagsrn`.
+To make the matrix more accessible, we rename each column.
+You can skip this step if you're in a rush, just bear in mind that our dataframe, at this stage is named `tagsrn`.

 ```python
 # load the edition's metadata